Categories

 As I was pondering about all this, it became evident to me that this terrible accident must have been God’s way of telling us to get out of South Africa.

-Actually, there was no other option: The year was 1995, just after “apartheid” was abolished in South Africa and, having gone through all this before in the Congo, I knew that, as a poor “white family” living in Africa, without the means of staying well away from the black population, we would sooner or later see our children get raped and killed!
+Actually, there was no other option: The year was 1995, just when “apartheid” was dismantled in South Africa and, having gone through all this before in the Congo, I knew that, as a poor “white family” living in Africa, without the means of staying well away from the black population, we would sooner or later see our children get raped and killed!

 God helped us leave South Africa.

-Well, a month or two after the accident, as I was polishing gold rings and watches in the streets of Cape Town, (with a little battery powered polishing machine that I had built for the purpose), a couple that we knew from Hermanus recognized me, and asked me how I ended up like this, working in the streets of Cape Town!
+Well, two or three months after the accident, as I was polishing gold rings and watches in the streets of Cape Town, (with a little battery powered polishing machine that I had built for the purpose), a couple that we knew from Hermanus recognized me, and asked me how I ended up like this, working in the streets!

-After I told them what happened, they gave me a check, right there in the street!
-The amount written on it allowed us to buy air tickets for us all to return to Greece…
+After I told them what happened, they gave me a check, right there and then, in the street!
+The amount written on it allowed us to buy air tickets for all of us to return to Greece…

 Had we stayed in South Africa, we would have been among the first victims of the newly found “freedom” that the black population were given…